 The Living Urn

 The Living Urn is a patented bio urn and planting system that allows families to grow a memory tree from an urn containing the ashes of a loved one.
 Tens of thousands of Living Urns have been planted worldwide and this unique option continues to grow in popularity!
 This all-in-one system comes with everything needed to grow a beautiful and enduring tree memorial and includes detailed, easy-to-follow planting instructions for those of us who don’t have a green thumb.
-The Living Urn System ships the same day that you order and a living tree is shipped separately direct to your doorstep whenever you are ready to plant – choose from more than 50 beautiful options!
+The Living Urn tree urn for ashes system ships the same day that you order and a living tree is shipped separately direct to your doorstep whenever you are ready to plant – choose from more than 50 beautiful options!
 There is a Living Urn unit designed specifically for people and another for pets.

 Biodegradable Water Urns